-Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
-Rates are weighted based on the population density in each geographic region, except in cities.
+Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits:

 - Coverage A, Dwelling: $250,000

 - Coverage C, Personal Property: $125,000

 - Coverage F, Medical Payments: $1,000